EladLevyDev/EladInsuranceBot/README.md

 InsuranceBot Created for test purposes only!

 ## Features
-* A beatifull and easy to use.
+* Easy and simple to use.
 * Clean and nice chat ui - support both incoming and outcoming messages.
 * Different look for both incoming & outcoming using custom views
 * 100% Kotlin project